Keywords and Short Codes

 The Difference between Shared Short Codes and Dedicated Short Codes

-There are two types of short codes used by text messaging services - shared short codes and dedicated short codes.
-A shared shortcode is one that is shared among the clients of a service provider.
-For example, if a store, a realtor and a bar were using EZ Texting´s text messaging service, all three businesses´ shared shortcode would be 313131.
-Shared short codes are usually free to use, and we´ll explain how we distinguish one business´s contacts from another´s a little later in this article.
+There are two types of short codes used by texting services: shared short codes and dedicated short codes.
+Shared short codes are ones that are shared among the clients of an SMS marketing service provider.
+For example, if a store, a realtor and a bar were using EZ Texting's text messaging service, all three businesses' shared short code would be 313131 or another on our SMS short code list.
+Shared short codes are usually free to use, and we´ll explain how we distinguish one business's contacts from another's a little later in this article.

-How We Distinguish One Shared Short Code Service from Another
+How Does a Shared Short Code Service Work?

-As you will see in the next section, potential demand issues can also be overcome with the use of sub-keywords if you do not want to wait until your preferred keyword becomes available and you can start your marketing campaign.
-The only other alternative is to rent a dedicated short code but, as mentioned above, these are expensive.
+As you will see in the next section, potential demand issues can also be overcome with the use of sub-Keywords if you do not want to wait until your preferred Keyword becomes available and want start your marketing campaign ASAP.
+The only other alternative is to rent a dedicated short code — which can be costly — or enable your landline for texting or get a 10-digit textable number.
 A random dedicated short code will cost about $6,000 per year, while vanity dedicated short codes start at $12,000 per year.

-A real estate company called “Nice Homes” uses its SMS short code service as an enquiry service for potential homeowners who have seen a For Sale sign outside of a property.
-The company has rented the keyword “Nice” and uses a different sub-keyword on every For Sale sign (“Home1”, “Home2”, “Home3”, etc.).
-When a potential homeowner wants more information about a specific property, they simply text “Nice Home1” to 313131.
-They receive just the property information they requested, while their details are added to the real estate company´s database automatically.
+A real estate company called “Nice Homes” uses its SMS short code service as an inquiry service for potential homeowners who have seen a For Sale sign outside of a property.
+The company has rented the Keyword NICE and uses a different sub-Keyword on every For Sale sign (HOME1, HOME2, HOME3, etc.).
+When a potential homeowner wants more information about a specific property, they simply text NICE HOME1 to 313131.
+They receive just the property information they requested, while their details are added to the real estate company's database automatically.

-It was mentioned at the beginning of this article that shared shortcode keywords can be used to conduct surveys or sort a database into groups.
-Sub-keywords can also be used for these purposes.
-For example, a bar called “Macs” could survey its customers on what beers they would like to see stocked in the bar (text “Macs Bud”, “Macs Coors” or “Macs Miller” to 313131), or a nationwide chain store called “Bonus Buys” could sort its database by location (text “Bonus NY”, “Bonus FL” or “Bonus TX” to 313131).
+At the beginning of this article we mentioned that shared short code and Keywords can be used to conduct surveys or sort a database into groups.
+Sub-Keywords can also be used for these purposes.
+For example, a bar called “Macs” could survey its customers on what beers they would like to see stocked in the bar (text MACS BUD, MACS COORS, or MACS MILLER to 313131), or a nationwide chain store called “Bonus Buys” could sort its database by location (text BONUS NY, BONUS FL, or BONUS TX to 313131).

-At the beginning of this article we also mentioned that the possible uses for shared short code keywords are practically limitless, and this article barely scratches the surface of how you can easily and inexpensively attract contacts to your text messaging service by using shared short code numbers, keywords and sub-keywords.
+At the beginning of this article we also mentioned that the possible uses for shared short code and Keywords are practically limitless.
+This article barely scratches the surface of how you can easily and inexpensively attract contacts to your text messaging service by using short codes for SMS, Keywords, and sub-Keywords.

-However, every business has its own goals in operating a SMS short code service, so rather than fill the page with dozens and dozens of examples that may not be relevant to your particular circumstances, we would like to invite you to try out our shared short code keywords for free using our “Free and EZ” text messaging service.
+However, every business has its own goals in operating a SMS short code service, so rather than fill the page with dozens and dozens of examples that may not be relevant to your particular circumstances, the best way to get a feel for it is to give it a try yourself!

-To find out more about this offer, or to ask any questions about shared short code keywords, do not hesitate to contact our team of Client Success Managers.
+To find out more about EZ Texting, or to ask any questions about shared short code Keywords do not hesitate to contact our team of Client Success Managers.
 Our team will be happy to guide you through the procedure for setting up an account and provide you with free website signup widgets so you can start building your database of contacts right away.